-Fourteen dead in Alabama tornado: sheriff
+At least fourteen dead in Alabama tornado: sheriff

-(Reuters) - At least fourteen people, some of them children, have died after a tornado swept through Lee County Alabama on Sunday, Sheriff Jay Jones said.
+(Reuters) - At least fourteen people, some of them children, have died after a tornado swept through Lee County, Alabama on Sunday, destroying numerous homes and leaving a death toll that could rise as rescuers sift through the rubble, Sheriff Jay Jones said.

-Emergency workers were expected to toil into the night, pulling bodies and the injured out of the rubble of hundreds of homes.
+Emergency workers were expected to toil into the night, pulling bodies and the injured out of the rubble of destroyed homes and businesses.

 “The challenge is the sheer volume of the debris where all the homes were located,” Jones said in an interview with CNN.
 “It’s the most I’ve seen that I can recall.”